Kopkhuze/etl-pipeline/README.md

 ## Data Source

-**NYC Yellow Taxi Trip Records** — published monthly by the NYC Taxi & Limousine Commission (TLC).
+**Chicago Traffic Records**

-The extract module supports pulling this data from 4 different source types:
+The extract module supports pulling this data from:
 - CSV files
-- Parquet files (including direct download from NYC TLC)
-- SQLite and PostgreSQL databases
-- NYC Open Data API (Socrata)

 ---